-You should choose native when you want to be keeping everything under control.
+You should choose native when you want to keep everything under control.
 Not all the browsers on all the devices can display PWAs perfectly, and as a business owner, you will have absolutely no power to change it.
 Also, native applications offer more opportunities in terms of UI/UX than PWAs.
-For instance, PWAs do not give an opportunity to use 3D.
+For instance, PWAs do not support the function of 3D.

 If you prioritize data security, you should go with native apps.
 Web platforms have always been known to be more prone to a data breach than mobile applications.
 While PWAs are protected with security protocols, native apps still remain a safer and more hacker-resistant option.

-If your business has no website and you do not plan to develop one, choose native – there is no point for you to develop a PWA.
+If your business hasno website and you do not plan to develop one, choose native – there is no point for you to develop a PWA.
 The very idea of PWA is to communicate with your target users directly via the website.
 If you do not have a website, why would you need a progressive web app?
-In turn, native applications are more self-sufficient in a way that they can function without any additional web support.
+In turn, native apps are more self-sufficient in a way that they can function without any additional web support.

-Another opportunity that only native apps offer is GEO-fencing.
-GEO-fencing is a technique which enables businesses to track the movement of people nearby and to act accordingly.
+Another opportunity offered exceptionally by native apps offer is GEO-fencing.
+GEO-fencing is a technique that enables businesses to track the movement of people nearby and to act accordingly.
 For instance, stores can send notifications to a user when they come into close proximity to their physical location.
 In this way, they inform the customer about the store, draw their attention, and maybe give a discount or a special offer to encourage them to enter.
-Whereas PWAs can use the location feature to allocate the device, GEO-fencing is not available for them.
+Whereas PWAs can use the location feature to allocate the device, GEO-fencing is not available for this type of software.

 To Wrap Up

-“Progressive Web Apps vs Native” is a discussion, not a competition.
-The major difference is that a mobile app is written to run on a mobile device, while a progressive web app is written to run in a browser: the web page loads – the app is running.
+“PWA vs Native” is a discussion, not a competition.
+The major difference between PWA and native is that a mobile app is written to run on a mobile device, while a progressive web app is written to run in a browser: the web page loads – the app is running.

-There are both instances when progressive web apps are a better choice and cases when native apps are more suitable.
-The main idea is to understand the needs of your business and to find the best solution to meet them.
-Ask yourself four questions concerning the background of your application, the development process, user experience, and platforms that you target.
+You can find both the instances when progressive web apps are a better choice and the examples when native apps are more suitable.
+Similarly, choosing either PWA or native, you will see benefits and drawbacks of each solution.
+The main idea is to understand your business’s needs and find the best way to meet them.
+So, ask yourself four questions and make a final decision: